Fata Morgana Diaries #1 - Doors 1 to 3

 I start wondering whether there may not be two white-haired characters who reincarnate, Michel could be linked to the painter from door 1.
 We could be Michel.

 Same background as before.
-Narration: "The witch's name was Morgana."
+Narration:

 I also get some confirmation about a witch being named Morgana, though I still know so little.
 Exciting, this means much is to be discovered!